SFC Shturmi: Crunch game with unexpected ending

-2021-22: in Liga 4
+2021–23: Two more promotions

 The start in the fourth tier was less impressive.
-However, the team drastically improved in the second stage, won ten games, including with 7-0 and 9-0, and prevailed in the final match of the season with a 12-0 victory.
+However, the team drastically improved in the second stage, won ten games, including with 7–0 and 9–0, and prevailed in the final match of the season with a 12–0 victory.

 During the 2022 season, Shturmi turned out the only team in the top four Georgian leagues with the perfect home record.
 This circumstance played a crucial role in successful conclusion of their league campaign.
 With head coach Tornike Chaduneli back at the helm, Shturmi advanced to Liga 3.

+From the first games there, the team proved to be a title challenger.
+With a 13-game unbeaten run and an eight-game winning streak during this season, Shturmi took the 3rd league by storm.
+Had they not dropped two points on the last matchday, the club would have become champions.
+Yet, they came 2nd on a goal difference and achieved another huge success by winning another promotion in their history.

+Back to Liga 3

+Shturmi were unable to extend their tenure in the 2nd tier to another year.
+After conceding an extra-time last-gasp goal in the play-offs at Merani Martvili, they suffered relegation to Liga 3.